 Electrolyte imbalances and nutrient deficiencies

 Second, the combined diuretic effect of many of the ingredients could further promote dehydration.
-If you have diarrhoea, then it could further hasten dehydration and contribute to a dangerous electrolyte imbalance and nutrient deficiencies.

 Low blood pressure